top of page

 The Apple ecosystem.

-There are also a number of other features that I'll quickly summarize for you, such as direct integration with hearing aids for audio streaming and settings control, or Assistive Touch, which creates a virtual floating button on the screen, useful for those who have difficulty using physical buttons, complex gestures, or a broken Home button.
-It allows you to simulate presses, swipes, use Siri, lock the screen, take screenshots, and customize actions, reducing wear and tear on physical buttons.
+Then there are a series of other nice little features I will sum up quickly, such as direct integration with hearing aids for audio streaming and settings control, or AssistiveTouch, which creates a floating virtual button on the screen, useful for people who have difficulty using physical buttons, complex gestures, or simply have a broken Home button.
+It allows users to simulate presses and swipes, use Siri, lock the screen, take screenshots, and customize actions, reducing wear and tear on physical buttons.Not to mention what has always been Apple’s real strength (and no, I am definitely not talking about the price 😅): software and hardware optimization, which allows the various Apple devices to work together with very few problems and run apps that, on other devices with the same power, would never run as well, because they are all children of the same parents.

 ANDROID